 - College students 22 years old or younger

-- Vaccinations are effective against 4 of the 5 most common bacterial types that cause 70% of the disease in the S. (but does not protect against all types of meningitis).
+- Vaccinations are effective against 4 of the 5 most common bacterial types that cause 70% of the disease in the US, but does not protect against all types of meningitis.

 - Vaccinations take 7-10 days to become effective, with protection lasting 3-5 years.

-- The cost of vaccine varies, so check with your health care.
+- The cost of vaccines vary, so check with your health care provider.

 - Vaccination is very safe – most common side effects are redness and minor pain at injection site for up to two days.